Do not lose the benefits, learn when to make an upgrade.

-No matter how well you may care for them, your hearing aids have a limited lifespan.
-The average life expectancy of hearing aids is somewhere between three to seven years, but it depends on several factors.
-How the devices are built, where they are worn on the ear, how often they are used, storage, frequency of cleaning and maintenance, and extent of wear and tear can affect the life of hearing aids.
+No matter how well you care for them, hearing aids, like any product, have a limited lifespan.
+The average life expectancy of hearing aids is somewhere between three and seven years.
+However, it depends on several factors: how the devices are built, where they are worn the ear, how often they are used, how they're stored, frequency of cleaning and maintenance and extent of wear and tear.
+Each affects your hearing aids' lifespan and longevity.

-If you often deal with feedback or buzzing, or if your hearing aid keeps cutting out, it could be time to invest in a new pair.
-Occasional glitches may be easily fixed with a cleaning, adjustment or repair, but frequent failures signal that your device is no longer working at its full potential.
+If your hearing aids keep cutting out, or you experience feedback and buzzing, it could be time to invest in a new pair.
+A cleaning, adjustment or repair might fix occasional glitches, but frequent failures signal that your device is no longer working at its full potential.

-Defective hearing aids can put your hearing at risk of further damage.
-Have a hearing instrument specialist clean and check your hearing aids every few months to ensure proper functioning and help you determine when it's time to upgrade.
+Defective hearing aids can put your hearing at risk for further damage.
+Have a hearing care professional clean and check your hearing aids every few months to ensure proper functioning and help you determine when it's time to upgrade.

-Age-related hearing loss gradually progresses, even after the adoption of hearing aids.
-You may reach a point where your current devices no longer provide the capabilities you need.
-Turning up the volume on your hearing aids louder than you used to, for example, could be an indicator that you’ve “outgrown” them.
+Age-related hearing loss progresses gradually, even while using hearing aids.
+Your hearing may reach a point where your current devices no longer meet your needs.
+If you find yourself turning up the volume on your hearing aids louder than you used to, it could be an indicator that you’ve outgrown them.

 Are you attending more social events?
 Look for a hearing aid that is better at isolating speech from background noise.
 Does your job require you to make frequent video or phone calls?
 Many hearing aids are Bluetooth® compatible, allowing you to stream audio directly to your hearing aids from a smartphone, tablet or computer.
 Are you spending more time participating in outdoor activities, such as cycling or fishing?
-You may be interested in a hearing aid designed to suppress wind noise and keep up with you when you're on the go.
+A hearing aid designed to suppress wind noise can keep up with you when you're on the go.